 Before a game during the 1983 season, Dale Murphy visited with a six-year old girl who had lost her hands and a leg when she stepped on a downed power line.
 The girl and her family were huge Atlanta Braves fans and her caregiver asked Murphy if he could hit a home run that day for her.
 Murphy mumbled embarrassingly and agreed with a nod, knowing it was not something he should guarantee.
-But in his second trip to the plate that afternoon, Murphy sent a pitch into the left field stands for a two-run homers.
-If that weren’t enough, in the sixth inning, Murphy hit another homer, this one even deeper.
+But in his second trip to the plate that afternoon, Murphy sent a pitch into the left field stands for a two-run homer.
+If that weren’t enough, in the sixth inning, Murphy hit another home run, this one even deeper.
 The Braves won the game 3-2 and the Murphy legend grew even larger.

 Dale Murphy was an anomaly: a superstar who was humble, quiet, embarrassed by publicity.
 He was gracious in victory and defeat, and he never ever had anything bad to say to anyone on a baseball field.
 In an era when superstars were demanding millions of dollars and special treatment, Murphy was a breath of fresh air.
 In fact, he was almost a freak.